- Elective cosmetic surgery

 - Funeral, burial or cremation costs

-What is the difference between Married Filing Jointly and Married Filing Separately for state purposes?
+What is the difference between Married Filing Jointly and Married Filing Separately for Kentucky purposes?

-If you choose Married Filing Separately, your income and your spouse's income will be kept separate for the purpose of calculating any tax owed and any credits or refunds due.
+If you choose Married Filing Separately on your Kentucky return, your income and your spouse's income will be kept separate for the purpose of calculating any tax owed and any credits or refunds due.

-If both you and your spouse had income, it will most likely be to your advantage to file Married Filing Separately.
+If both you and your spouse had income, it will most likely be to your advantage to file Married Filing Separately on your Kentucky return.
 This filing status often results in lower total tax when both spouses have income.

 Only members of the Kentucky National Guard are eligible.
 Military reserve members are not eligible.

 For investments before July 1, 2002, the amount of credit that may be claimed in any given year is limited to 25 percent of the total amount certified by the Kentucky Economic Development Finance Authority (KEDFA).
 For investments after June 30, 2002, the credit is claimed on the tax return filed for the tax year following the year in which the credit is granted and is limited in any tax year to 50 percent of the initial aggregate credit apportioned to the investor.

 Attach a copy of the certification by KEDFA in the first year claimed.
 Any excess credit may be carried forward.
 No credit may extend beyond 15 years of the initial certification.

 - Income received from the tobacco quota buyout

 - Income received as a result of the Master Tobacco Settlement Agreement, the secondary settlement fund referred to as "Phase II"